DS-100/fa20/syllabus.md

 ### Exams

-There will be one midterm exam, on **October 15th** (7-9PM PDT), and a final exam on **December 15th** (7-10PM PDT).
+There will be one midterm exam, on **October 15th** (7-9PM PDT), and a final exam on **December 15th** (7-10PM PST).

-Alternate exams will only be given to students with a documented conflict, or to those who are in timezones very far from PDT, or to those who have extenuating circumstances.
+Alternate exams will only be given to students with a documented conflict, or to those who are in timezones very far from Pacific Time, or to those who have extenuating circumstances.

 <br>